If you receive a suspicious conversation concerning an item in your shop, please proceed with caution.

 In the case of a PayPal payment, the scammer will either send a fake PayPal confirmation email or pay with a fraudulent payment source.
 Whether you return the “overpayment” via PayPal or a wire transfer service such as Western Union or MoneyGram, you will still be held responsible for all of the money involved.

-Never trust a PayPal payment which is contingent upon you shipping the item before funds are “released” to your account, unless you are willingly using an escrow service.
+Never trust a PayPal payment which is contingent upon you dispatching the item before funds are “released” to your account, unless you are willingly using an escrow service.

 Remember: Money sent back to the scammer is money which is lost forever.